jsonquerylang/jsonquery/README.md

 ### Operators

-JSON Query has a limited ability to use operators.
+JSON Query supports all basic operators.
 Operators must be wrapped in parentheses `(...)`, must have both a left and right hand side, and do not have precedence since parentheses are required.
 The syntax is:

 ```text
 (left operator right)